 The Broadening section in Leeds for Life provides information and guidance about what discovery modules are available.
 You can explore the 10 Discovery Themes and make a shortlist in My discovery modules which you can then refer to during online module enrolment.

-Some modules will have entry requirements, for example a particular A Level qualification, and numbers are limited on some modules.
+Some modules will have entry requirements or pre-requisites, for example a particular A-Level qualification, and numbers are limited on some modules.

 Nearly all arts and social sciences programmes require first year students to take discovery modules.
 Other programmes are more varied - please check with your school.
 Engineering and health-related students will not normally study discovery modules in their first year.